r-bk/cds/README.md

 ## Roadmap

-- `ArrayString` - a string with fixed capacity
+- `ArrayString` - an array with string-like API
 - `SmallVec` - a vector with inline capacity to avoid heap allocation
 - `SmallString` - a string with inline capacity to avoid heap allocation